ploomber/doc/doc/quickstart/app.md

 ![](../static/dashboards-logs.png)

-You can track progress progress completion from the status bar:
+You can track progress completion from the status bar:

 ![](../static/dashboards-progress.png)